benedekaibas/concur-check/README.md

 ## What's multithread about in C++?

 First of all, we have to understand what is multithreading about in C++.
 We use multithreading to divide a larger program into smaller executable parts, so called threads.
 The created threads are independent from each other, but they use the same resources like memory.
 By using multithreading in our C++ codebase(s) we can improve the performance of our program.
-This is done by utilizing multiple cores of our CPU
+This is done by utilizing multiple cores of our CPU.
+However, multithreading makes our programs faster it also opens the door for more vulnerabilities.
+Making mistakes while writing our code using multithreading can happen easier than choosing other concepts.